hashgraph/hedera-services/docs/design/services/token-service/alias-configuration.md

 - The ledger should complete the account creation process by setting the key value of the account

 ### CryptoCreate Transaction With Alias and Ethereum address
-- Extend the `CryptoCreateTransactionBody` protobuf definition with new `alias` and `evmAddress` fields, corresponding to public key and public address aliases respectively
+- Extend the `CryptoCreateTransactionBody` protobuf definition with new `alias` and `evmAddress` fields, corresponding to a public key and public address aliases respectively
 - Extract `alias` and/or `evmAddress` from `CryptoCreateTransactionBody` and validate in `CryptoCreateChecks`:
   - add new logic to ensure the given `alias`/`evmAddress` is not already linked to another account
   - add new logic to ensure that the `key`, `alias`, and `evmAddress` all point to the same key
 - All the possible combinations of creating a new account via `CryptoCreate` are denoted in the table below.
-A couple of scenarios, which should be paid more attention:
+A couple of scenarios, which should be paid more attention to:
   - In the scenario where only the `key` field is set to an `ECDSA` key, we automatically set its alias to the value of the key as well.
 We also add an entry in the alias map for the EVM address.
   - In the scenario where only an `evmAddress` is given, we can't set the key for the account (as it will be missing).
-That is done as the final part of the lazy account create.
+That is done as the final part of the lazy account creation.
 The account alias will be set to the value of the ETH address.

 | CryptoCreateTransactionBody                                                                 | Resulting account in the consensus node state                                                                | Resulting entries in consensus node in-memory map     | Expected transaction record entries                                                                                                                                                                                                                                                                                                             |
 |---------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------|-------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|